 - Facts and Summary: Texas v.
 Johnson, United States Courts

-Our thanks to Steve Garrett of the Within the Realm Podcast, Jeremy Collins of Podcasts We Listen To, and John Chamberlin and Rachael Rennebeck of the Pittsburgh podcast called YaJagoff for their readings of the words to Johnny Cash’s song, “Ragged Old Flag.”
+Our thanks to Steve Garrett of the Within the Realm Podcast, Jeremy Collins of Podcasts We Listen To, and John Chamberlin and Rachael Rennebeck of the Pittsburgh podcast called YaJagoff for their readings of excerpts from Johnny Cash’s, “Ragged Old Flag.”
+And to the Johnny Cash museum.

 About this Episode’s Guest Greg Jackson